Solar and building efficiency plugged by Chu

 Energy Secretary Steven Chu is an accomplished scientist, but he's apparently happy to use low-tech home energy-efficiency tricks, too.

-Chu was one of the featured speakers at the opening ceremony of the Solar Decathlon, a contest among 20 colleges to create the best solar-powered home.
+Chu, the energy chief, was one of the featured speakers at the opening ceremony of the Solar Decathlon, a contest among 20 colleges to create the best solar-powered home.
 Student teams from the U.S., Canada, and Europe build homes powered only by solar energy and reconstruct them on the National Mall where they are judged in ten categories and opened to the public for viewing.

-When he was director of Lawrence Berkeley National Lab researchers concluded that adopting existing technologies — excluding solar — and inventing more would allow new buildings to be 75 percent more efficient than current practices.
+When he was director of Lawrence Berkeley National Lab researchers concluded that adopting existing technologies — excluding solar — and inventing more would allow new buildings to be 75 percent more energy efficient than current practices.
 About 40 percent of the energy in the U.S. goes to buildings, which is about the same percentage around the world, Chu said.

 He said that in nearly all the many homes he has lived in, making the houses more energy efficient "became a little hobby of mine."
 Chu and his wife used to ask to see the energy bills of the previous homeowners and made a game of trying to reduce the bills by 50 percent.
 Most of the changes are simple and cost hundreds, not thousands of dollars, he said.